dougsweetser/QG/docs/page_casts/quaternion_gravity.md

 His time dt with the slow clock is smaller than the reference observer.
 His meter stick is smaller.
 His space dR with the smaller stick is larger than the reference observer.
-The result is the invariant space-times-time = 30.
+The result is the equivalent space-times-time = 30.

 The interval of a smaller positive number minus a larger negative number means the interval is smaller than the reference interval.